UPDATE

 Within an hour of the announcement, over a hundred people left comments on Yahoo Singapore's Facebook page.

-Andrew Tan wrote, "We need to see results before price hike can be approved.
-Can we guarantee an improvement in service quality after 8 Oct?"
+Andrew Tan wrote, "We need to see result before price hike can be approved!
+Can we guarantee an improvement in service quality after 8 Oct?
+After all, good service quality should be there even before any price hike and not a tool use for price hike!"

 Another Joseph Then added, "History repeats itself.
 Price hikes always happens within 6 months after elections".

-Some also wondered if taxi fares were next to go under review, while others raised the issue about the status of the ministerial salary review committee.
+Some also wondered if taxi fares were next to go under review.

 On Friday morning, the PTC announced that from Oct 8, adult card fares for buses and trains will increase by 2 cents per journey.